LyubomirT/chainsaw-human-typing/README.md

+> [!WARNING]
+> This has been dead for quite a while, mostly due to my studies.
+I may revisit the project in the future, but for now I'm focused on other projects and my studies.

 # 🎯 **Chainsaw Human Typing**

 Welcome to the **Chainsaw Human Typing** repository!
 This tool simulates **human-like typing** on a keyboard when you can’t, or don’t want to, paste directly.
 It's especially useful for simulating human typing in a video!